-In Japan, we refer to sweet and sour sauce as Amazu-An (甘酢あん), literary meaning sweet vinegar gravy.
+In Japan, we refer to the sweet and sour sauce as Amazu-An (甘酢あん), literary meaning sweet vinegar gravy.
 On Ootoya’s menu, this recipe is called Tori Kurozu-An (鶏と野菜の黒酢あん), using black rice vinegar (黒酢, Kurozu) in the sweet and sour sauce.
-Black rice vinegar is an aged vinegar made from rice and it is less sour and has deeper flavor compared to regular rice vinegar.
+Black rice vinegar is an aged vinegar made from rice and it is less sour and has a deeper flavor compared to regular rice vinegar.
 Also, their version of sweet and sour sauce omits ketchup so you don’t see the typical red color in the sauce.

 This sweet and sour chicken has been my favorite from Ootoya’s menu since I tried this dish for the first time years and years ago.
-When I was in Japan last summer, I shared a picture of this dish while dining there on Instagram. @alisasakura from Australia left a comment on my picture saying that Ootoya actually sells pre-made package of this special Kurozu-An sauce.
+When I was in Japan last summer, I shared a picture of this dish while dining there on Instagram. @alisasakura from Australia left a comment on my picture saying that Ootoya actually sells a pre-made package of this special Kurozu-An sauce.
 So the next time I passed by the restaurant, I bought two packages to try at home (thank you again, @alisasakura!).

 Packaged vs. Homemade Sweet and Sour Chicken

 After coming back to the US, I made this dish at home with the packaged sauce and tried to recreate this flavor.
 While testing my own recipe, I found out Ootoya actually shares the recipe for this dish online!
-So I made 3 batches for taste test:
+So I made 3 batches for the taste test:

-- Recipe made with Ootoya’s package sauce
+- The recipe made with Ootoya’s package sauce

 - Follow Ootoya’s recipe to make the sauce